-Dr. Kathy Humphrey serves as the University of Pittsburgh’s Senior Vice Chancellor for Engagement and Secretary of the Board of Trustees.
+Kathy Humphrey serves as the University of Pittsburgh’s senior vice chancellor for engagement and secretary of the Board of Trustees.
 In these roles, she oversees the University’s internal and external relations, focusing on facilitating business engagement, strategic initiatives and partnerships and government interaction at all levels.

-Outside the University, Dr. Humphrey serves on the boards of the Three Rivers Adoption Council, Urban League of Greater Pittsburgh, Leadership Pittsburgh, Forbes Funds and Blood Science Foundation.
-She also serves on the Executive Committee of the International Women’s Fellows of Pittsburgh.
+Outside the University, Humphrey serves on the boards of the Three Rivers Adoption Council, Urban League of Greater Pittsburgh, Leadership Pittsburgh, Forbes Funds and Blood Science Foundation.
+She also serves on the executive committee of the International Women’s Fellows of Pittsburgh.

-In 2013, the U.S. Secretary of Transportation appointed Humphrey to the Advisory Council for the U.S. Merchant Marine Academy where she served for four years.
+In 2013, the U.S. Secretary of Transportation appointed Humphrey to the Advisory Council for the U.S. Merchant Marine Academy.
+She served on the council for four years.